rohitbnrj2/Embodied-Agent/README.md

 > be very slow for large sweeps.
 For more advanced sweeps, consider using optimization
 > via `scripts/evo.sh` ([see above](#running-evo)).

+### Resuming a Failed Sweep

+> [!NOTE]
+> This is only implemented for the nevergrad sweeper.

+To resume a failed sweep for the nevergrad sweeper, you simply need to rerun your experiment.
+The nevergrad resuming logic is handled in hydra and enabled via the `optim.load_if_exists` parameter in the config.
+This will load the optimizer state from the last checkpoint and continue the optimization.

+Keep in mind that the default path nevergrad will look for a optimizer pickle to load is at `<logdir>/nevergrad.pkl`.
+If you're resuming an evolutionary run launched on a different day, you may need to either:

+1. Copy the failed evolutionary logdir to a new log directory matching the logdir pattern for that day (recommended).
+2. Change the logdir to the previous day
+(i.e. `... logdir=logs/<old date>/${expname}`).
+3. Change the optimizer path in the config to point to the correct path.
+This may cause issues down the line with the `parse_evos.py` script since the output log directory is in two places.

 ## Other things

 ### Introspection into the Configs